spaceship17/smart-api/README.md

 - Push to the branch.
 - Create a pull request.
 - Please ensure your code follows the repository's coding standards and includes adequate documentation.

+License
+NIL

+Contact
+If you have any questions or suggestions, feel free to open an issue or reach out to the repository maintainer:

+Name: Amit Choubey
+Email: amit.katyayana@gmail.com